July 7-13, Come Follow Me, Free Primary lesson helps, D&C 76

 Studying the scriptures can help me “understand the things of God.”

-Ask the children if they know what Joseph Smith and Sidney Rigdon were doing when they saw the vision in Doctrine and Covenants 76.
-Invite them to read verses 15–19 to find out.
-Share a time when you received inspiration while reading the scriptures, and ask the children to talk about the spiritual feelings they have when reading the scriptures.
+You could invite your children to read verses 15–19 to find out what Joseph Smith and Sidney Rigdon were doing when they saw the vision in Doctrine and Covenants 76.
+Tell your children about a time when you received inspiration while reading the scriptures, and ask your children if they have had similar experiences.

 Ask the children to close their eyes and try to perform a task, like coloring a picture or opening the scriptures to a specific verse.
 What are some things that are difficult to do when our eyes are closed spiritually?
 Read together Doctrine and Covenants 76:12, 15–19, 114–16 to find out what we need to do to have our eyes opened spiritually.